PGCE Primary Education (5-11) With QTS

 • GCSE grade C in English and mathematics and science, or equivalent*.
 You must already hold the GCSE requirements before applying for the course.

-• a 2.1 degree or above, or a 2.2 degree plus evidence of wider experience in school or foundation setting
+• a 2.1 degree or above, or a 2.2 degree plus evidence of wider experience in a UK school or foundation setting

 If English is not your first language you must have an IELTS score of 7.0 with a minimum of 6.5 in all skills or equivalent.
 For equivalents see our English language entry requirements web page.